Shubh556/Django_Rest_Auth/README.md

-# Django User Authentication System
+# Django User Authentication System Using Django Rest Frame Work

 This project provides a user authentication system using Django and Django REST Framework.
 It includes features such as user registration, login, profile management, password change, and password reset.